Procedural Justice Training: Crisis De-Escalation and Confronting Racial Bias

 Challenges law enforcement officers to assess their intellectual and emotional transition from the police academy to their current position.
 Identify aspects of the cynical police officer and describe what happens to an officer’s mindset when experiencing the long-term effects of hypervigilance.

 Chief Housing Court Bailiff, Cleveland Municipal Housing Court

-Profiles of People in Crisis
+Profiles of People in Crisis (an hour)

 Raises awareness of challenges that arise when interacting with people in crisis, particularly behavioral health issues that can impact law enforcement response.
 Also covers the impact of race on interactions between officers and the public and increases empathy and understanding regarding the concerns of family members and people with lived experience.